cleresk/sub-team-cat/README.md

 **Semester:** *Summer semester 2024*

 ## Project Description
-> Please provide a short description of the main goals.
+> Investigating predictive eye movements for static and moving stimuli.

 ## Instruction for a new student
->If a fellow student wants to reproduce all your results.
-What scripts, in which order, with which data need to be run?
+> To gain a comprehensive understanding of the project, we recommend you to review the presentation PDF, located at _~/presentation_, which provides an overview of the project's objectives and methodology.
+Afterwards we recommend you to read th report under _~/report_ which additionally presents the findings and final conclusions of this project.
 >
->Be as specific as possible.
->
->Optional: Add a pipeline plot in which the different steps are displayed together with the corresponding scripts.
+> If you want to run the OpenSesame experiment, please navigate into the _~/experiment_ folder and read the README.md file, which contains detailed instructions on how to proceed to run the experiment.

 ## Overview of Folder Structure

 ```
-│projectdir          <- Project's main folder.
-It is initialized as a Git
+│sub-team-cat (~)    <- Project's main folder.
-│                       repository with a reasonable .gitignore file.
 │
-├── report           <- Report PDF
+├── report           <- Report HTML and PDF, **we recommend the HTML document**
 |
-├── presentation     <- Final presentation slides (PDFs; optionally also .pptx etc)
+├── presentation     <- Final presentation slides (PDF and PPTX-format)
 |
 ├── _research        <- WIP scripts, code, notes, comments,
 │                       to-dos and anything in a preliminary state.
 │
-├── plots            <- All exported plots go here, best in date folders.
+├── plots            <- All exported global and subejct specific plots.
+All plots can be
-|                       Note that to ensure reproducibility it is required that all plots can be
 |                       recreated using the plotting scripts in the scripts folder.
 │
-├── scripts          <- Various scripts, e.g. analysis and plotting.
+├── scripts          <- Preprocessing and analysis scripts as Jupyter Notebooks.
-│                       The scripts use the `src` folder for their base code.
 │
-├── src              <- Source code for use in this project.
-Contains functions,
-│                       structures and modules that are used throughout
-│                       the project and in multiple scripts.
-│
-├── experiment       <- OpenSesame file to run the experiment; where applicable also stimuli, randomization
+├── experiment       <- OpenSesame file to run the experiment with audio & visual stimuli.
 |
-├── data             <- **If they have a reasonable file size**
+├── data
 |   ├── raw          <- Raw eye-tracking data
 |   ├── preprocessed <- Data resulting from preprocessing
 |
-├── README.md        <- Top-level README.
-Fellow students need to be able to
-|                       reproduce your project.
-Think about them!
+├── stimuli          <- All possible stimuli during the experiment, used for plotting.
+|                       Stimuli table.
 |
-├── .gitignore       <- List of files that you don’t want Git to automatically add
-|                       (default Python .gitignore was used)
+├── study_materials  <- Lab notes, consent and data privacy forms;
+|   ├── lab_notes    <- Obeservations during the experiments.
+|
+├── README.md        <- Top-level README for reproducability.
 │
-└── (requirements.txt)<- List of modules and packages that are used for your project
+└── requirements.txt <- List of modules and packages that are used for this project

 ```
-## Note on sharing your recorded data
-If your data is <1GB you can add it to the data folder in your Git repository.
-Otherwise, only include it in the project package that you submit on Ilias at the end of the term.